-Degree Awarded: MS American Indian Studies (Tribal Leadership and Governance)
+Degree Awarded: American Indian Studies (Tribal Leadership and Governance), MS

-The MS in American Indian studies is a transdisciplinary program that provides students with an intellectual and practical understanding of the issues facing American Indian populations and the ability to apply that knowledge.
+The MS in American Indian studies is a transdisciplinary program that provides students with an intellectual and practical understanding of the issues facing American Indian populations and helps students strengthen their ability to apply that knowledge.
 Students acquire problem-solving skills useful in a range of professional arenas, including governmental, private and nonprofit agencies.

 The program focuses on languages, cultures, arts, activism, histories, legal policy and education from an American Indian studies paradigm and perspective.
 Delivery is through in-person courses.

 The tribal leadership and governance concentration explores traditional and modern concepts of Indian education leadership, tribal government leadership, tribal governments, decision-making and legislation, constitutional reform, planning, economic development, community development, nation rebuilding, tribal courts, administration and planning.

 - Second Language Requirement: No

 AIS 502 American Indian Studies Research Methods (3)

 AIS 503 Contemporary Issues of American Indian Nations (3)